OWASP/www-project-juice-shop/tab_supporters.md

   [Panasonic Information Systems Company Europe](https://application.job.panasonic.eu/data/ruP0pHQvHrGZJKvL/rc.php?nav=jobsearch&custval12=ite&lang=EN&custval11=PBSEU_GER)<sup>(2019-2020)</sup>

 <small><small>_In order to be recognized as a "Corporate-sponsored Code
-Contribution" an offical written confirmation of waiving all IP to the contributed code must be formally submitted to the OWASP Foundation._</small></small>
+Contribution" an official written confirmation of waiving all IP to the contributed code must be formally submitted to the OWASP Foundation._</small></small>